 “I learned how to combine my background in economics with case law, statutory and regulatory tax rules,” she said.
 “The tax professors, including Professor Field, come from diverse backgrounds and tax jobs and help us understand the theory, history, and public policy behind the complex tax rules.”

-Nowland has stayed in touch with Field, who has helped connect more UC Hastings tax students with Nowland and EY.
+Nowland has stayed in touch with Field, who has helped connect more UC Law SF tax students with Nowland and EY.

 “We’re committed,” Field said, “to preparing our students for successful tax careers.”